 The GSI online maps and publications5 were consulted in relation to the occurrence of bedrock aquifers in the study area.
-Regionally Important Karstified (diffuse) bedrock aquifer and a locally important sand/gravel aquifer underlie the proposed substation.
-The bedrock aquifer is classified as a Regionally Important Aquifer (RKd); referring to the Ballyadams Formation, see Figure 8.3.
+According to the GSI5, a Regionally Important Karstified (diffuse) bedrock aquifer and a locally important sand/gravel aquifer underlie the proposed substation.
+The bedrock aquifer is classified as a Regionally Important Aquifer (RKd); referring to the underlying bedrock at >8.6m below ground level - the Ballyadams Limestone Formation, see Figure 10.3.

 Gravel deposits are also present in the area which will also act as an aquifer when sufficiently thick, permeable, saturated and extensive.
-The proposed substation is located on the boundary of defined Locally Important sand and gravel aquifer, see Figure 8.4.
-Tufa deposits are present to the East of the substation are also on the boundary of the gravel aquifer.15 The closest tufa deposit to the site is located over 100m from the boundary of the proposed excavation.
-Given the ground conditions at the site, the tufa deposits are expected to be fed from seepages from the gravel aquifer.
-The thickness of the sand and gravel deposits is variable, and across the site ranges from 0.9 to 1.9m.10
+According to the GSI5, the proposed substation is located on the boundary of defined Locally Important sand and gravel aquifer, see Figure 10.4.
+Tufa deposits are present to the East of the substation are also on the boundary of the gravel aquifer18.
+During the 2012 Site Investigation the thickness of the sand and gravel deposits was recorded as variable, and ranged from 0.9 to 1.9m13 across the site.
+See Appendix 9.1 - The Coolnabacky 400kV Substation - Factual Report on Ground Investigation.

-The gravel aquifer is shown to extend to the south west of the site.
+As shown in Figure 10.4, the gravel aquifer is shown to extend to the south west of the site.
 The presence of eskers and gravel pits to the south west of the site further indicates that a greater thickness of Sand and Gravel deposits is expected in this area.
 Both tufa deposits are located at or near the boundary of the gravel aquifer and are thus associated with discharge zones at the gravel aquifer boundary.

-However, the sand and gravel deposits at the site were not found to be saturated during the site investigation10.
+However, the sand and gravel deposits at the site were not found to be saturated during the site investigation13.
 In most cases, groundwater strikes were not recorded in the Sand and Gravel deposits.
 It is noted that, due to the presence of low permeability Clay deposits beneath the sand and gravel, the inflow volumes of groundwater encountered during drilling was minimal.
 As the sand and gravel was not saturated, this indicates that the quantities of groundwater present are not significant.